 1988 Carole King and Gerry Goffin receive a Lifetime Achievement award from the US National Academy of Songwriters.

 1983 Songwriter Irving Taylor dies in Los Angeles.
-Co-wrote "Everybody Loves Somebody," which later became a hit for Dean Martin.
+He co-wrote "Everybody Loves Somebody," which later became a hit for Dean Martin.

 1981 At a show in Hartford, Connecticut, AC/DC is prohibited from firing their cannons during "For Those About To Rock (We Salute You)," as police enforce an ordinance banning stage weaponry.